-Table 54.
+Table 55.
 Number of emerging technologies in use - KM strategy (sectoral)

 The table displays the results of a Pearson correlation analysis examining the relationship between the number of emerging technologies used by organisations and the level of their knowledge management strategy across different sectors.
 For the full sample, there is a positive correlation of 0.388 between the number of emerging technologies used and having an overall knowledge management strategy, which is statistically significant with a 2-tailed significance level of 0.000.
 This suggests that as the number of emerging technologies used increases, the likelihood of having a knowledge management strategy also increases.
 The correlation is slightly stronger in the secondary sector (0.456) compared to the primary (0.366) and tertiary (0.376) sectors, indicating that the secondary sector may place more emphasis on integrating emerging technologies with KM strategies.
 All correlations are statistically significant across the board, as indicated by the significance level of 0.000 for all sectoral breakdowns.
 The sample sizes for the correlations are 2542 for the full sample, 64 for the primary sector, 418 for the secondary sector, and 2029 for the tertiary sector.
+By recognising the link between the adoption of emerging technologies and the development of KM strategies, organisations can better position themselves to leverage these technologies for improved knowledge management and overall organisational performance.